- 1 Delinquent FBAR Submission Procedures

 How Many Years Delinquent Can You File?

 Generally, when a person submits delinquent FBARs, they will go back and file (or amend) for up-to 6-years.
+The reason for the 6-year benchmark is because 6-year is the cut-off for the FBAR Statute of Limitations.

 - Was there unreported income along with unreported accounts?